Voter registration in the United States: Automatic voter registration

-As of July 2019, 16 states and the District of Columbia had automatic registration of citizens who interact with state agencies such as the DMV, along with 7 other states that have passed legislation or committed administratively to create automatic registration systems, but not yet implemented it.
+As of September 2023, 24 states and the District of Columbia had automatic registration of citizens who interact with state agencies such as the DMV, along with 3 other states that have passed legislation or committed administratively to create automatic registration systems, but not yet implemented it.
 Those interacting with the state agencies have the option to opt-out of registering.

 On January 1, 2016, the Oregon Motor Voter Act implemented automatic voter registration of eligible citizens tied to the process of issuing driver licenses and ID cards, with the person having the right to opt out.
 By April 2016 three more states – California, West Virginia, and Vermont – adopted the system, and in May 2016 Connecticut announced plans to implement it administratively rather than by legislation.
 Alaskan voters approved Measure 1 on November 8, 2016, to allow residents to register to vote when applying annually for the state's Permanent Dividend Fund.
 Voter approval of Measure 1 made Alaska the first state to implement automatic (opt-in) voter registration via ballot initiative.
 New York passed automatic voter registration on December 22, 2020, with implementation to commence in 2023.
 Several more states have considered legislation for automatic registration.
 On August 28, 2017, Illinois set July 1, 2018, for implementation of automatic voter registration at motor vehicle agencies, and a year later at other state agencies.

+In 2023, the Center for Election Innovation & Research conducted a study of the impact of automatic voter registration in Georgia, which has operated through the state's Department of Driver Services (DDS) since 2016.
+Among the key findings: